Skip to main content

 Why Reflection?

 Many developers building with LLMs default to one-shot prompting.
-It's fast, convenient, and surprisingly effective - until it isn't.
+It’s fast, convenient, and surprisingly effective, until it isn’t.

 When a task demands nuance, creativity, or contextual awareness, a single pass through a model often produces mediocre results.
-The model might misunderstand the context, generate something too vague or overly verbose, or miss the goal entirely.
+The model might misunderstand the context, generate something too vague or too verbose, or miss the goal entirely.

 The Reflection Loop Pattern